-She looked each friend in the eye, took notice of their faces and their complete inability to understand what had just happened.
+She looked each friend in the eye, took notice of their faces and their complete inability to understand what’d just happened.
 She could barely believe it herself, but she’d had enough.

 She wasn’t willing to be a damn rug any longer.
-Not meaning that she was going to make it a habit of hitting people she disagreed with.
-No, that would be uncalled for, inappropriate, really.
-But she felt in her heart that she would definitely not refrain from using her voice, if warranted.
+Not meaning she was going to make it a habit of hitting people she disagreed with.
+No, that’d be uncalled for, inappropriate, really.
+But she felt in her heart that she’d definitely not refrain from using her voice if warranted.

-“I’m going to open my own yarn store,” she said and puffed her chest, truly believing that what she said was real.
-She would open her own store, or something like it.
+“I’m going to open my own yarn store,” she said and puffed her chest, believing what she said was true.
+She’d open her own store, or something like it.
 It didn’t really matter, did it?
-“And if that doesn’t work out, I’ll just order my yarn online.”
+“And if that doesn’t work out, I’ll order my yarn online.”

 Her friends gasped at the mention of ordering yarn online, but she didn’t care.
 They could gasp all they wanted.

-She pivoted round and stormed out, stepping over Cally who laid unconscious on the floor, drool draining from her mouth onto the linoleum.
+She pivoted around and stormed out, stepping over Cally, who laid unconscious on the floor, drool draining from her mouth onto the linoleum.

-Julia never felt so good.
+Julia felt good.
 Frisky even.
 John’s going to have fun tonight, she thought, as she stepped from Cally’ Knit and Stitch out into the cold, whipping wind.